adescoteaux1/BulletJournal/FEATURES.md

 - Themes -> enum theme and additions

 ## Section 3: Power Ups
-- Quotes & Notes
+- Quotes & Notes -> in week and view
-- Mini Viewer
+- Mini Viewer -> in view and week, might need to change
 - Takesie-backsies -> with removes

 ## Section 4: Quality of Life